Latin Lover (TV series): Premise

 The plot generally revolves around the character Rafael Carballo, the director of the "Latin Lover" novela.
 Rafael is portrayed as an attractive man whom women often find difficult to resist.
 He is often equally incapable of declining the sexual advances of the scheming, seductive women involved in the novela and the production company behind it.
 This often gets him into trouble; particularly with his longtime girlfriend Viviana - daughter of Mariana and Samuel Ventura Moreira.
 Samuel is the powerful owner of Canal Internacional, which produces the novela.
 Samuel also has an affair with Bárbara - a seductress who is secretly after Samuel's position, and devises many plots to further that goal.

 A major story arc early in the series is Rafael's search for the actress that will star in the novela.
 Several actresses fight over the role, including Renata and Valeria.
 However, an unexpected candidate emerges in Claudia Fuentes, a waitress whose aunt prepares lunch at the novela's studio.
 Claudia does not even want the job; she is in love with Omar, a mechanic, but finds that he is too controlling for her.

 After a video of Rafael sleeping with Renata is leaked to the press, Viviana leaves him, and he is forced to resign from the novela.
 Viviana decides to begin working for the station herself, in preparation for taking over from her father.
 Bárbara is also reinstated at Canal, and after offering the job to Silvana, who threatens to organize a strike if Rafael isn't reinstated, she decides to direct the novela herself.
 However, after Bárbara is caught sleeping with an actor on the set, Viviana puts her personal problems aside and suggests her father rehire Rafael.

 Meanwhile, Samuel ends his affair with Bárbara after he meets Débora Bacigallupo - a young actress whose controlling mother forces her to seduce Samuel in order to gain a role in the novela.
 Samuel falls in love with her and pursues her affections; but she instead has feelings for Fabian, a stuntman-turned-actor.
 An unknown assailant begins stalking, kidnapping, and raping the novela's actresses.

 Cast

+Production

+The project was derived from a commercial agreement signed in July 2000 between Playboy and Venevisión International for the distribution of Playboy brand content on Ibero-American open television channels, with cuts to adapt them to open TV standards, taking advantage of the potential of the schedules. nights of these television stations.
+This first attempt brought intrigue dramas, chosen by Luis Villanueva's criteria, which were set in exotic places.